Connecting a WordPress.com Domain to your Strikingly Site

 6. Click "DNS Records".
 (DO NOT touch the "Nameservers".)

-7. Remove "A" records and "CNAMES" pointing to WordPress (Handled by WordPress.com) if any.
+7. Remove the "A" and "CNAME" records pointing to WordPress (Handled by WordPress.com) if any.
 Do not delete MX records, they are for your email service.

 Step 3: Add a CNAME record on WordPress